locsmith/xcamshift/xcamshift/web site/xcamshift.md

 <code>pyXplor \<XCamShift-directory\>/src/test/test_XCamShift_print_shifts.py</code>

+if they are not installed already you will also have to add python paths for the following python packages if you want to run the tests

+1. nanotime[^7]
+2. unittest2[^6]

 ####Reporting bugs

 Bugs happen!
 XCamShift is well test but new code, please report bugs (or make requests for enhancements or even submit enhancements!) on the XCamShift github site:

-The author can also be contacted at 'g dot s dot thompson at leeds dot ac dot uk'
+The author can also be contacted at <code>g dot s dot thompson at leeds dot ac dot uk</code>

+####Caveats
+1. XCamShift calculates chemical shifts for hydrogen bonds but doesn't calculate any forces in the same manner as the original version.
+The hydrogen bond shift calculator can be disabled using the following code <code>\<xcamshift-potential\>.remove_named_sub_potential('HBOND')</code> where <code>\<xcamshift-potential\></code> is the xcamshift potential instance.

 ###Tested versions

-* __Targeted version of Camshift:__ XCamShift is currently tested against version 1.35.0 of camshift which is implemented in almost XXX.yyyy.
+* __Targeted version of Camshift:__ XCamShift is currently tested against version 1.35.0 of camshift which is implemented in almost 1.04.
 * __Supported versions of XPLOR-NIH:__ XCamShift currently supports version of XPLOR-NIH from 2.31 to 2.35 and the precompiled binaries are compiled against XPLOR-NIH 2.35.Please note that for some versions of xplor-nih before 2.35 you may need to recompile from source as the interface for the ensemble code has changed (this definitely included xplor-nih 2.33).
-* * __Compiler environment:__ XCamShift binaries are compiled with GCC version 4.8.2 on OSX and Cython 0.20.2 (Note Cython is only required if the python code is modified XCamShift can be re-compiled from the C++ source without Cython being present).
+*  __Compiler environment:__ XCamShift binaries are compiled with GCC version 4.8.2 on OSX and Cython 0.20.2 (Note Cython is only required if the python code is modified, XCamShift can be re-compiled from the C++ source without Cython being present).
-* __Targteted platforms:__ XCamShift can be used on OSX and Linux under either a 32Bit or 64Bit intel environment (however 32bit OSX is not tested).
+* __Targetted platforms:__ XCamShift can be used on OSX and Linux under either a 32Bit or 64Bit intel environment (however 32bit OSX is not tested).

-###Todo

-1. list all restraints add and remove restraints **done restraints work**
-3. list violations  **done**
-5. setup of ensemble calculations and weighting
-7. listing calculated shifts
-12. fill in  refs
-13. test release
-14. hold all c data structures in cython **done**
-14. release
-11. modified non bonded potential
-12. re weighting individual forcefield components
-13. hbonds
-15. format of forcefield component files
-15. list status of all forcefield components
-15.  set weights for classes
-16.  properly use modified
-17.  check restraint base class properly implemented
-15. test atom subsets
-16. clean code and make sure
-17. integration with ccpn
-18. listing the shift table
-19. add holds for all native structures
-20. vectorised calculations...
-21. make restraints true restraints
-22. add signal catchers
-23. propogate exception from cython
-24. all calls should go through the kitchen handler
-25. remove dependancy on unittest2

-[^1]: camshift reference
-[^2]: xplor nih
-[^3]: almost
-[^4]: cython
-[^5]: argparse
+###Citing XCamShift

+There is currently no paper for XCamShift (I hope there will be one soon!).
+Until there is please cite: __XCamShift__ G.S.Thompson, Astbury Centre for Structural Molecular Biology, University of Leeds, UK [http://github.com/locsmith/xcamshift]

+###References

+[^1]: __camshift:__ Kohlhoff, K.J. et al. 2009.
+Fast and accurate predictions of protein NMR chemical shifts from interatomic distances. _Journal of the American Chemical Society_. **131** (39),pp.13894–13895.
+Robustelli, P. et al. 2010.
+Using NMR chemical shifts as structural restraints in molecular dynamics simulations of proteins. _Structure_. **18** (8),pp.923–933.
+[Kai Kohlhoff's thesis](http://research.microsoft.com/pubs/72347/Kai Kohlhoff - Protein chemical%20shifts.pdf) "Protein Chemical Shifts as Structural Restraints in Molecular Dynamics Simulations, University of Cambridge, England, May, 2008
+[^2]: [__xplor-nih:__](http://nmr.cit.nih.gov/xplor-nih/)  Schwieters, C.D. et al. 2003.
+The Xplor-NIH NMR molecular structure determination package. _J.
+Magn.
+Reson_. **160** (1),pp.65–73.
+Schwieters, C.D. et al. 2006.
+Using Xplor NIH for NMR molecular structure determination. _Progress in Nuclear Magnetic Resonance Spectroscopy_. **48** ,pp.47–62.
+[^3]: [__almost:__](http://www.open-almost.org.)
+Fu, B. et al. 2014.
+ALMOST: An all atom molecular simulation toolkit for protein structure determination. _Journal of computational chemistry_. **35** (14),pp.1101–1105.
+[^4]: [__cython__](http:// cython.org/) C extensions for python (an optimising static compiler for both the Python programming language and the extended Cython programming language)
+[^5]: [__argparse__](https://code.google.com/p/argparse/) part of python since version 2.7, for earlier versions of python
+[^6]: [__unittest2:__](https://code.google.com/p/unittest-ext/) a back port of the unit testing code from python 3+
+[^7]: [__nanotime:__](http://github.com/jbenet/nanotime/tree/master/python) a nano second resolution timing service for python
+[^8]: [__pyyaml:__](http://pyyaml.org/) an implementation of the yaml markup language for python, you may also wish to install libyaml to get a much faster runtime